 - flour for dusting about 1/4 cup

-- 5 to 6 Tbs. olive oil
+- 6 Tablespoons olive oil divided

-- 3 medium cloves garlic, thinly sliced
+- 3 medium cloves garlic thinly sliced

-- ½ cup fresh orange juice
+- 1/2 cup fresh orange juice

 - Salt and fresh ground pepper

-- 1 small sweet onion, chopped
+- 1 small sweet onion chopped

-- One 15-1/2-oz. can black beans, rinsed and drained
+- 15 1/1 ounce can black beans rinsed and drained

-- 2 Tbs. chopped fresh cilantro
+- 2 Tablespoons chopped fresh cilantro

-- Wash and dry the skillet.
-Season the chicken cutlets on both sides with salt and pepper.
-Heat 1 Tbs. of the oil in the skillet over medium-high heat until very hot.
-Add as many cutlets as will comfortably fit in a single layer and cook until browned on both sides and just cooked through, about 2 minutes per side.
+Wipe out the skillet.
+Heat 2 tablespoons of oil in the skillet over medium-high heat until hot.
+Add the cutlets and cook until browned on both sides and just cooked through, about 2 minutes per side.